Wild Yam

 50 postmenopausal women randomly assigned to placebo or 2 sachets daily of D. alata extracts containing 12 mg phytosterol per dose for 12 months.

 Beta-sitosterol, stigmasterol, 22-23-dihydro-, and γ-sitosterol were major phytosterols identified.
 Plasma antioxidant activities improved significantly.
 Beneficial changes in hematological profiles.
 Lipid profile (cholesterol, triglyceride, LDL, HDL, VLDL, ApoA1/B) modulated favorably.
-Importantly, this used D. alata (Taiwanese yam, edible variety) NOT D. villosa (the wild yam typical of US supplements), and used oral phytosterol extract, NOT topical diosgenin cream.
+Importantly, this used D. alata (Taiwanese yam, edible variety) not D. villosa (the wild yam typical of US supplements), and used oral phytosterol extract, not topical diosgenin cream.
 Different species + different formulation = better evidence than typical wild yam products.

 3

-Wu 2005 — Dietary Yam in Postmenopausal Women
+Dietary Yam in Postmenopausal Women

 Open-label trial (Wu WH, Liu LY, Chung CJ, Jou HJ, Wang TA 2005, J Am Coll Nutr 24(4):235-243, doi:10.1080/07315724.2005.10719470).